Exploring Research at Ross Vet

 Faculty & Students

-RUSVM faculty members participate in research projects totaling more than $12 million from grant-awarding bodies, industry, corporates and governments, and in 2015, our faculty contributed to scholarly literature by publishing almost 100 scientific papers in high quality, peer-reviewed journals.
-Our research team comprises faculty from across the globe—many with experience at international agencies such as the World Health Organization.
-RUSVM is providing opportunities for our students to engage in research and benefit from being taught by research leaders in their field—enriching RUSVM's reputation for developing career-ready graduates.
+Ross Vet faculty members have participated in research projects that have received funding from grant-awarding bodies, industry, corporations and governments, and our faculty have contributed to scholarly literature by publishing scientific papers in high quality, peer-reviewed journals.
+Our research team is comprised of faculty from across the globe—many with experience at international agencies such as the World Health Organization.
+Ross Vet is providing opportunities for our students to engage in research and benefit from being taught by research leaders in their field—enriching Ross Vet's reputation for developing career-ready graduates.
 Postgraduate students in our Masters and Ph.D. programs are supervised by faculty advisors aligned with one of our Research Centers.

-Our One Health approach facilitates the implementation of research across all facets of disease and is the theme of RUSVM's largest Research Center.
+Our One Health approach facilitates the implementation of research across all facets of disease and is the theme of Ross Vet's largest Research Center.
 Zoonoses still represent the most significant public health threat, but many of these diseases are neglected.
 They affect hundreds of thousands of people especially in developing countries, although most of them can be prevented.
-RUSVM’s One Health Center for Zoonoses and Tropical Veterinary Medicine has been created specifically to have impact on these issues.
+Ross Vet’s One Health Center for Zoonoses and Tropical Veterinary Medicine has been created specifically to have impact on these issues.

 Conservation is another important theme in the school, and studies on artificial coral reefs, the endangered marine species that inhabit them, fish diseases, turtle conservation programs, and management of introduced species, contribute significantly to preservation of ecosystems and the environment, and is supported within the Center for Conservation Medicine and Ecosystem Health.
 Innovation and advances in human and animal healthcare depend on progress in understanding the pathogenesis of diseases and the effects of therapies - the theme of the Center for Integrative Mammalian Research.
 The Center for Research and Innovation in Veterinary and Medical Education promotes the enhancement of the learning environment through scholarly research that encourages creativity and innovation in teaching and learning.